The Library of Alexandria

 Can you visit the Library of Alexandria today?

-You can visit the modern Bibliotheca Alexandrina in Alexandria, Egypt, which offers exhibits, reading rooms, and international research programs.
+You can visit the modern Bibliotheca Alexandrina in Alexandria, Egypt.

 Conclusion: The Eternal Flame of Alexandria’s Library